-Valley fever in humans.
+Valley fever in people.
 Valley Fever Center for Excellence website.
 Available at:

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.